Sanders campaign blasts MSNBC contributor for calling black female supporters 'island of misfit black girls'

 "I don't get outraged easily, but this is outrageous and ridiculous," Sanders campaign manager Faiz Shakir tweeted.
 "You have pundits on radio and TV spouting nonsense frequently about Bernie with zero accountability.
 Somehow the concern over vitriol doesn't extend to irresponsible comments made about our campaign."

-"Wow, really?"
-Sanders Campaign national co-chair Nina Turner wrote.
+"Wow, really?" wrote Sanders national campaign co-chair Nina Turner, who is black.
 "Please the next time you talk smack about us, have the decency to put some respect on our names!"

 CLICK HERE TO GET THE FOX NEWS APP